OrchidProtocol/blog.orchid.com/src/pages/blog/2020-12-09-windows-cli.md

 - Paste the following config file structure into a text editor:
     ```js
     hops = [{curator: "partners.orch1d.eth", protocol: "orchid", funder: "<your_funder>", secret: "<your_secret>"}];
     rpc = "https://cloudflare-eth.com/";
     ```

-- Copy over the funder and secret into the funder and secret sections
+- Copy over your funder and secret into the funder and secret sections above

-- The final format should look like this, except you have your own funder and signer secret instead of the zeros here.
-Note: `funder` starts with `0x` and `secret` does not
+- The final format should look like this, except you have your own funder and signer secret instead of the zeros here. **Note: funder starts with 0x and secret does not**
     ```js
     hops = [{curator: "partners.orch1d.eth", protocol: "orchid", funder: "0x000000000000000000000000000000000000000", secret: "00000000000000000000000000000000000000000000000000000000000000000"}];
     rpc = "https://cloudflare-eth.com/";
     ```

 - Save the file as `'orchid.cfg'`

-    - In notepad, you will need to make sure .txt is not appended.
-To do that, when you hit save, select the "save as type" dialog box and select "all files"
+    - In Notepad, you will need to make sure `.txt` is not appended.
+To do that, when you hit Save, select the “Save as type” dialog box and select “All Files.”
+This will allow you to save the file with the `.cfg` file extension.

     - Save as `'orchid.cfg'` and make sure it is in the same folder as the .exe file\
     ![save as "orchid.cfg"](/img/uploads/windows-cli-3.png)